Satellite images show destruction at Russian air base in Crimea

 U.N.
 Secretary-General Antonio Guterres early on Thursday called on both sides to halt all fighting near the plant - Europe's largest - held by Russian troops and operated by Ukrainian workers and near the front line in the fighting.

-Ukraine's interior minister said Ukraine had to be ready for any scenario at the plant, including evacuating people.

-"it's difficult to even imagine the scale of the tragedy which could come into effect if Russians continue their actions there," Denys Monastyrsky told Reuters.

-Ukraine's Energoatom said the complex was struck five times on Thursday, including near where radioactive materials are stored, but nobody was injured and radiation levels remained normal.
+Ukraine's Energoatom said the complex was struck five times on Thursday, including near where radioactive materials are stored, but nobody were injured and radiation levels remained normal.

 Russian-appointed local officials said Ukraine shelled the plant twice, disrupting a shift changeover, Russia's TASS news agency said.